 - Hario Pour-Over Coffee Maker: Click Here

-If you prefer a french-press, Yield Design has a great one!
+If you prefer a French press, this can be a good option!
 This is another simple, toxin-free method for brewing coffee at home.
-[Use code IOA15 to save 15%]

 It’s also important to use a non-toxic tea kettle with your pour-over coffee.
 Check out this article for more information: The Best Non-Toxic Tea Kettle That You Need In Your Kitchen ASAP